Many people experience leg pain.

 Although they are typically harmless, muscle cramps can cause significant pain that may even wake you up at night.

-The pain is most often described as a sudden, sharp pain that can sometimes causes a visible hard lump of muscle beneath your skin.
+The pain is most often described as a sudden, sharp pain that can sometimes cause a visible hard lump of muscle beneath your skin.

 What Can You Do About It?